Sticky Toffee Pudding

 This sticky toffee pudding is a dark and moist sponge cake made with dates and sweetened with brown sugar and molasses.
 It’s served with a warm rich-buttery toffee sauce.
 This recipe is easy to make and can be prepared in advance.
-Toffee sauce being poured over a sticky toffee pudding cake.

 What is sticky toffee pudding?